-Following the encouraging results of the first two wells, Falcon and the Farminees brought forward the drilling of the first horizontal well in the Beetaloo Basin, originally planned for the end of 2016, into October - November 2015.
-Based on the high gas saturation and favourable shale properties encountered in the Amungee NW-1 vertical well, the "B Shale" Middle Velkerri has been selected as the target of a 1,000 meters horizontal section representing the "Amungee NW-1H" well.
+Subsequently, Falcon and the Farminees brought forward the drilling of the first horizontal well in the Beetaloo Basin programme, originally planned for the end of 2016, into October - November 2015.
+Based on the high gas saturation and favourable shale properties encountered in the Amungee NW-1 vertical well, the "B Shale" Middle Velkerri was selected as the target of a 1,000 meters horizontal section representing the "Amungee NW-1H" well.